PPSantos/github.io/content/posts/concentrability-coeficients-max-ent-exploration/index.md

  = \mathrlap{ \argmax\_{\pi} \mathcal{H}(d_\pi), }\phantom{ \argmin\_{\pi} \text{KL}(d_\pi \hspace{0.05cm} || \hspace{0.05cm} \mathcal{U}\_{|\mathcal{S}|}) }
 \end{equation*}

-where the last objective above is precisely that of maximum entropy state exploration, i.e., finding a policy that induces an expected frequency of visitation of states with the highest entropy possible.[^2]
+where the last objective above is precisely that of maximum entropy state exploration, i.e., finding a policy that induces an expected frequency of visitation of states with the highest entropy possible.

 Intuitively, we showed that if we project our minimax solution, $\mathcal{U}\_{|\mathcal{S}|}$, onto the set $\mathcal{D}$, such solution is equivalent to the problem of maximum state entropy exploration [(Hazan, 2018)](https://arxiv.org/pdf/1812.02690).
 In the figure above, this means that point $d_{\pi^*}$ is both the solution to the projection of the minimax solution onto set $\mathcal{D}$, as explained before, as well as the solution attained by maximum state entropy exploration methods.
 This motivates the use of maximum state entropy exploration methods when one is uncertain about the underlying MDP.